Sai Ayurvedic College Syllabus

 The College's premier course offering, our Ayurvedic consultant program comprises an intensive one-year program of instruction in the theory, principles and practice of Ayurveda.
 Completion of this program leads to the distinction of Certified Ayurvedic Health & Wellness Counselor, and serves as the basis of our optional second and third year programs, all of which are NAMA approved professional programs in Ayurveda.
 Classes are held on one weekend per month (Saturday and Sunday, 9:00am to 6:00pm ET).
 Classes are available for distance learning through live video conferencing.

 Tuition (which is subject to a discount for early registrants) includes all examination and course materials and fees.
 Sai Ayurvedic College in Miami, Florida is the southeastern USA’s leading institution for Ayurvedic study and practice, and has been approved as a Professional School of Ayurveda by the National Ayurvedic Medical Association (NAMA).
-Sai Ayurvedic College has been fully approved for the payment of Veterans Educational Benefits under the GI Bill by the Florida State Department of Veterans Affairs.
 The College is a private, post-secondary degree-granting institution recognized by the Florida Department of Education and Florida Commission on Independent Education under the authority of Florida State Statutes, Section 1005.06 and is an approved Continuing Education Provider by then State of Florida.

 Call us today to reserve your spot (305) 380-0652